simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

       <li>Create a template for a profinet module from a GSDML.
 Set Placeholders in the template e.g. for the name.
 Apply and parameterize the template.</li>
       <li>Create also the topology connection for the profinet module.</li>
       <li>Create your own scripts in the apax yml for loading / user management and hardware diagnostics.</li>
+      <li>Load your hardware configuratin and compare online with offline.</li>
     </ul>
     <br>
     <br>